walterdolce/chef-cookbook-wordpress/README.md

 Contributing
 ------------

-This cookbook assumes you already have Bundler installed on your system.
-As you can see in the repository files, there is a `.bundle/config` which defines how Bundler should install the required gems in order for the cookbook to be developed.

 TODO: edit the steps below
 1. Fork the repository on Github
 2. Create a named feature branch (like `add_component_x`)